ten-protocol/.github/profile/README.md

 Welcome to the TEN protocol Github!

-TEN is an encrypted rollup on Ethereum, being built by Obscuro Labs, the team that previously built [R3 Corda](https://www.r3.com).
+TEN is an encrypted layer 2 rollup on Ethereum, being built by Obscuro Labs, the team that previously built [R3 Corda](https://www.r3.com).

 TEN provides Web3 developers with the same features they'd find in Web2, massively opening up the design space for what you can build in Web3.